-Big Media also plays its own shameful role in covering for pedophiles in high places.
+Big Media playing a shameful role in colluding, covering for pedophiles in high (and low) places.

 21st Century Wire

 Has Rupert Murdoch’s Times Newspaper also joined the BBC’s practice of covering for child abusers in high places?

 LONDON – On Friday Oct 11th, former child actor and now investigative journalist, Ben Fellows, published his own sordid account of his personal experiences growing up in show business and working at the BBC.
 The following week, his story was picked-up by the London newspaper Daily Express on Oct 17th.

 What the public is not aware of however, is that the Murdoch-owned Times newspaper in London had also summoned Fellows to an interview regarding his story the following day on Thursday Oct 18th.

 “Since the original story I wrote, a lot of readers, people and other members of the media have been asking me to name names, and actually accusing me of feeding the abuse system by not naming names in my initial story.
 So when the Times contacted me, it seemed like the ideal opportunity to names names”.